 In a traditional meditation during Lughnasadh, participants are encouraged to visualize themselves on the back of a crow (an important member of the Celtic fetish family), flying over fields bright with sunlight.
 People are singing as they rake the hay into mounds, and you are so close you can smell the fresh hay and hear the harvesters’ song.
 The Sun of Lugh is high in the sky, but His strength is waning.
 As you alight in a nearby oak tree, there is a sense of peace and security as you are wrapped in Macha’s* wings.
 Rest.
 You are in Her arms, the wings of the Mother, and basking in the warmth of the Father’s rays.

 * Foust appears to regard Macha as an earth goddess or a harvest goddess.
 My research shows she was actually a war and horse goddess.
 Erin Ogden-Korus of the University of Idaho has written about Macha in a fascinating article called “Celtic Women: Myth and Symbol.”
 I still see an interesting symbol here, though, that fits the themes of Lughnasadh.
 We still need to work hard (fight) to bring our harvest in at this time.
 The horse is a symbol of power and progress, but at the same time, an uncontrolled horse causes real havoc.
 The rhythm of the Universe at this time is like a horse that we struggle to gain control of.
-Rich rewards await us (victory in the battle) if we exercise our personal power and persist in the struggle.Note: Please read my Comments Policy before submitting a comment.
-Thank you!
+Rich rewards await us (victory in the battle) if we exercise our personal power and persist in the struggle.Before submitting a comment, read my Comments Policy.
+If you'd like help with interpreting a dream, don't request it in the comments.
+See my Dream Interpretation Policy page.